 - Tank - The container at the back which stores water for flushing and gives the bowl pressure to flush waste away

-One-piece toilet: If the toilet and tank are fused together without any joints then the toilet is known as one piece toilet - also known as single piece toilet.
+One-piece toilet: If the toilet and tank are fused together without any joints then the toilet is known as a one piece toilet - also known as single piece toilet.

 Two-piece toilet: If the toilet and tank are separate and joined using fittings then it is known as two piece toilet - also known as coupled toilets.

 This is another important factor.
-One-piece toilets are heavier and difficult to transport, thus making them more expensive to ship.
+One-piece toilets are heavier and more difficult to transport, thus making them more expensive to ship.

 Two-piece toilets are lighter and can be shipped with ease due to the tank and the bowl being separate and can be sent separately.

-There is a great misunderstanding that the dimensions of single piece toilets are smaller than two-piece toilets.
-This is because of the one-piece not having any separate parts, so will be more compacted into the one unit.
+There is a great misunderstanding in that the dimensions of single piece toilets are smaller than two-piece toilets.
+This is because of the one-piece not having any separate parts, so will be more compacted into one unit.